teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 {: .hands_on}

-As a result of this step, you should have in our history a new green dataset called `input.raw.RData` that will serve as input for next processing step: **peak picking**.
+As a result of this step, you should have in your history a new green dataset collection called `input.raw.RData` that will serve as input for the next processing step: **peak picking**.

 # Peak detection using XCMS